DataDog/integrations-extras/doctordroid/README.md

 # Doctor Droid

 ## Overview

-Doctor Droid is an observability analytics platform that analyzes alerts history and fetches metrics from upstream and downstream services.
-Use the integration to:
-- Decide better thresholds for alerts
-- Identify alerting coverage for your services
-- Enrich alerts for faster diagnosis
+Doctor Droid is an alert enrichment & investigation tool that will help your team streamline debugging & diagnosis workflows:
+* When an alert is triggered, it automatically fetches metrics from Datadog, Cloud Provider & other observability tools and _surfaces relevant data back to your team_.
+* Publishes investigation insights on Datadog dashboard and respective monitors within seconds, allowing for easy access and review within the existing workflow.
+* Capability to customize basis your team's requirements and application's architecture.

+Our Datadog integration fetches metrics, traces and/or events basis the features you are using within Datadog & the type of investigation required.

 ## Setup